Rel1cx/eslint-react/README.md

 ### Flat Config

+- **core**\
+  Enable rules that are renderer-agnostic.
 - **recommended**\
-  Enable rules that are recommended by ESLint React.
+  Enable rules that are recommended by ESLint React.\
+  _This preset includes the `core` preset._
 - **recommended-type-checked**\
-  Enable rules that are recommended by ESLint React with additional rules that require type information.
+  Enable rules that are recommended by ESLint React with additional rules that require type information.\
+  _This preset includes the `recommended` preset._
 - **dom**\
   Enable rules that are specific to React DOM.
 - **off-dom**\